ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 service orchestrator
 + service model (customer oriented), between service orchestrator and customer, this is network service model

-The SIMAP YANG module can be used at different layers of abstraction and SIMAP can provide topology at different interfaces.
-Although the SIMAP module and APIs is primarily positioned as northbound multi-layered topology model from (SDN) Controllers, it can also be positioned as follows:
+The SIMAP can be used at different layers of abstraction and SIMAP can provide topology at different interfaces.
+Although the SIMAP and APIs is primarily positioned as northbound multi-layered topology model from (SDN) Controllers, it can also be positioned as follows:

 + In the context of {{?RFC8199}}, SIMAP can provide multi-layered topology YANG module as part of both network element